 Doc Rory Evans, a young, sturdily built man a few inches shy of six feet tall with sand-colored hair, wore a mustache he thought made him look older and more distinguished.
 His manner was sometimes gruff, but always entirely honest.
 Some people didn’t like him because he made them uncomfortable with his artless ways.
 However, others trusted his skills and abilities.
 He was a good vet and had a way with animals.
 He understood them and could quickly figure out what was ailing them.
 His patients couldn’t talk, and he sometimes wished their owners couldn’t either.
 It was a rare occasion to see him outside without his white, Resistol hat perched confidently on his head.

-“That’s the woman who called yesterday!
+“Oh, that’s the woman who called yesterday!
 Is she really a playmate from Playboy magazine?”
-Rory's assistant Honey pressed.
+Honey pressed.

 Rory nodded.
 “She’s from Westlake, and she’s moving her cat sanctuary up here.”